springml/dataflow-salesforce/README.md

 This requires the following inputs

-1. Google cloud project - "ace-scarab-94723" used as default
+1. Google cloud project
-2. Google cloud Staging location - "gs://sam-bucket1/staging" is default value
+2. Google cloud Staging location
-3. BigQuery output table - "ace-scarab-94723:SFDCReferenceData.SFRef" is default value
+3. BigQuery output table
-4. SF UserId - demoanalytics@gmail.com is default
+4. SF UserId
-5. SF Password - Fire2015!yJn8QwkmqcbFhqIiwieXkMTe is default
+5. SF Password

 On completion of the job, bigquery table SFDCReferenceData.SFRef will be populated with SF Reference data